 - 1. A student taking one or more developmental courses should follow the prescribed plan of courses that is designed to benefit those students. - 2.
 Students enrolled in developmental courses must earn a grade of "C" or higher in order to enroll in the next higher level course.
-Students not earning a grade of "C" or higher must repeat the course the following regular semester. - 3.
-A student whose ACT sub scores indicate the need to enroll in one or more developmental courses must schedule these courses immediately.
-This requirement may not be delayed without the approval of the Vice President for the Poplarville Campus and General Education or the Director of Career Technical Education.
+Students not earning a grade of "C" or higher must repeat the course the following regular semester. - A student whose ACT sub scores indicate the need to enroll in one or more developmental courses must schedule these courses immediately.
+This requirement may not be delayed without the approval of the Vice President for General Education and Technology Services or the Director of Career Technical Education or Center Directors.